-Morsi has been an author, writer, photographer, artist, activist, fisherman, diver, revolutionary, car thief, international fugitive, defender of hopeless causes, truck driver, forklift operator, vending machine re-programmer, hacker, graphic designer, mechanic, horticulturalist of rare herbs, rabbit farmer, carpenter, investor, aircraft programmer, cyclist, amateur boxer, saviour of lost friends and young wayward females, master of fast money schemes, keeper of an undisclosed empire and global explorer since 1975.
+Morsi has been an author, writer, photographer, journalist, artist, activist, fisherman, diver, revolutionary, car thief, international fugitive, defender of hopeless causes, truck driver, forklift operator, vending machine re-programmer, hacker, graphic designer, mechanic, horticultural specialist of rare herbs, rabbit farmer, carpenter, investor, aircraft programmer, cyclist, amateur boxer, saviour of lost friends and young wayward females, master of fast money schemes, keeper of an undisclosed empire and global explorer since 1975.
 He is a long term member of the Jutland police officer support association, and quotes Bob Marley when he says, ‘I will not be justified by the laws of men.’

 He lives on planet earth, a native of Egypt who’s spent a good deal of his life in Copenhagen, Denmark, he’s travelled the world twice over, and is now based in Australia where he loves his son Zaki.

 But these words merely describe the way he earns a living, but not the way he lives.
 He’s an example of that rare breed one is lucky enough to encounter but a few times in a given life; the autodidact man.